-Model 106 For these generators, your doctor may also enable an automatic Model 1000 stimulation feature, which responds to seizures.
-Model 1000-D
+Model 106 For these generators, your doctor may also enable an automatic Model 1000 stimulation feature, which responds to increases in your heart rate that may be associated with your seizures.
+Model 1000-D that may be associated with your scizures.